Page created on June 3, 2021. Last updated on June 3, 2022 at 08:32

-This is a type of limbic encephalitis which is caused by antibodies against the NMDA receptor.
-There is almost always an underlying ovarian teratoma.
-The condition usually presents as behavioural changes, memory problems, seizures, cognitive decline in young women or children.
-It has a good response to therapy.
+This is a type of limbic and striatal encephalitis which is caused by antibodies against the NMDA receptor.
+There is almost always an underlying ovarian teratoma or another malignancy.
+It mostly affects young women and is rare, affecting only 1,5 per million per year.

-This is a severe neuropathy characterised by asymmetric paraesthesia and severe pain of the upper limbs.
+This is a severe neuronopathy (degeneration of dorsal root ganglia neurons) with only sensory symptoms, characterised by asymmetric paraesthesia and severe pain of the upper limbs.
 It has a poor response to therapy.

 Paraneoplastic cerebellar degeneration